3.6 magnitude earthquake strikes near Mill Valley

 MILL VALLEY, Calif.
-(KGO) -- A 3.6 magnitude quake struck near Mill Valley this morning.
+(KGO) -- A 3.6 magnitude quake struck near Mill Valley on the San Andreas Fault this morning.

 The quake struck at 5:41 a.m. and had a depth of about 9 miles.
 It was centered about four miles south of Muir Beach.